1.1 The Red Bull X-Alps is an adventure and paragliding competition for selected international athletes.

 - one Backup GPS device recording all movements of the athlete on ground and in the air is mandatory.
 Any GPS device can be used with a sample interval of 1 second.
 It must put out an IGC file with GPS altitude and security record (G Record).

-- one mobile smartphone for the athlete and one mobile smartphone for the supporter without “SIM lock” to be used with the provided SIM card.
+- one mobile smartphone for the supporter without “SIM lock” to be used with the provided SIM card.
 (Athletes and supporters are responsible for installing race-relevant Red Bull X-Alps apps)

 The link to the online tracking of the used satellite tracker has to be forwarded to the Race Committee.